 - The winning strategy: A Robust Ambassador Program

 - Revolve launched an ambassador program, allowing brand fans and customers to participate in its famous influencer experience.

 In November, Revolve launched a brand ambassador program, which allows its customers to be a part of the fashion brand’s world-famous influencer experience.
 Not only do ambassadors receive rewards and prizes for engaging with their favorite brands and products from the retailer, but the program also offers commissions and incentives — including early access to new brands, participation in the brand’s iconic #RevolveAroundtheWorld influencer trips, and access to exclusive events like the Revolve Festival.

-Revolve’s brand ambassador program comes at a time when more brands are focusing on evergreen campaigns and long-term brand partnerships over one-off campaigns.
-The brand’s community-focused approach to the ambassador program is also a smart move, as the definition of ‘influencer’ continues to evolve.
+Revolve’s brand ambassador program comes when more brands focus on evergreen campaigns and long-term brand partnerships over one-off campaigns.
+The brand’s community-focused approach to the ambassador program is also smart, as the definition of ‘influencer’ continues to evolve.

-Raissa Gerona, Revolve’s Chief Brand Officer, said, “With the changing landscape of social media, the term ‘influencer’ has also evolved so much.
-We always want to adapt with and grow our network by leading the way with innovation.
-The Brand Ambassador program recognizes the influence and power of our community’s performance at many levels, and integrates members more fully in our world, with special contests, such as the opportunity for top sellers to collaborate on an ‘X Revolve” capsule collection.
+Raissa Gerona, Revolve’s Chief Brand Officer, said, “With the changing landscape of social media, the term ‘influencer’ has also evolved.
+We always want to adapt and grow our network by leading the way with innovation.
+The Brand Ambassador program recognizes the influence and power of our community’s performance at many levels.
+It integrates members more fully in our world with special contests, such as the opportunity for top sellers to collaborate on an ‘X Revolve” capsule collection.
 This is truly an extension of the Revolve influencer experience, and we are incredibly excited to be able to offer it to a broad audience.”

 4. SKINN Cosmetics